Don’t Trust Client Data

 What if we tracked the phone’s timestamp when it uploaded the data?

 For each event, let’s compare the difference between the phone event timestamp and the server upload time versus the difference between the phone upload timestamp and the server upload time: Difficult to read!
 Let’s put both axes on a log scale: There are virtually no data points above the y=x line.
 This makes sense, since the time the event is logged on the phone shouldn’t be later than the time the event is uploaded to our servers.
 This suggests a very straightforward solution to our timestamp problem: for each event timestamp, subtract the difference between the phone’s upload time and the server’s upload time, and then adjust the phone’s event timestamp accordingly.
 This should account for how much the phone’s clock was off when the event was first saved.
-So there you have it — our simple solution for keeping track of when your events happened.
+So there you have it — for keeping track of when your events happened.
 Hope this helps you get more accurate timestamp data from all those phones!

 timestamp fig3